 Imagine if you will a magnificent 13th century fortress, set within acres of wooded parkland on the banks of a picturesque Scottish river?
 Then imagine storming it with two rampaging small people!

-Dalhousie Castle, 20 minutes’ drive south of Edinburgh, was once the stronghold of the chieftains of Clan Ramsay and is Scotland’s oldest inhabited castle.
-These days, it’s a luxurious boutique hotel where you can live in baronial splendor, even with a couple of tear-arse terrors in tow.
+Dalhousie Castle, 20 minutes’ drive south of gorgeous kid-friendly Edinburgh, was once the stronghold of the chieftains of Clan Ramsay and is Scotland’s oldest inhabited castle.
+These days, it’s a luxurious boutique hotel where you can live in baronial splendour, even with a couple of tear-arse terrors in tow.

 Only the thick foundation walls and stone vaults are original, and the moat and drawbridge are just a memory.
 Other parts of the majestic residence still standing today were built around 1450.
 Today Dalhousie’s 700-year history is sensitively reflected in its restoration, which mixes medieval stateliness with the quirky architectural eccentricities of its many former owners.